Durk Dehner

-Durk Dehner is a businessman, film director, and publisher who co-founded the culturally influential Tom of Finland Company, and later established the Tom of Finland Foundatio dedicated to preserving, collecting, and exhibiting homoerotic art (including that of Tom of Finland), a registered historic landmark in Los Angeles, California, US.
+Durk Dehner is a businessman, film director, and publisher who co-founded the culturally influential Tom of Finland Company, and later established the Tom of Finland Foundation dedicated to preserving, collecting, and exhibiting homoerotic art (including that of Tom of Finland), a registered historic landmark in Los Angeles, California, US.

 Personal life

 Dehner was raised in Alberta, Canada.
 His father was a farmer and his mother was the daughter of a doctor.
 Dehner was the youngest of three siblings.
 His parents stressed the importance of independence and self reliance from an early age, and he often moved about his environment on his own, navigating his way through urban and natural settings with ease.
 At the age of 13 his parents gave him permission to begin practicing Transcendental Meditation.
 This daily meditation practice led Dehner to the belief that the solution to his "painful experience of self doubt" was to devote his life to other people.
 This was the beginning of his philosophical exploration and spiritual awakening.

 He began visiting public areas, such as department store bathrooms, to view sexual situations as early as nine years old, and had his first sexual encounter at 11 with an 18-year-old male.
 Despite the age of his first partner, Dehner did not consider himself abused.
 Instead, he admits to seeking and enjoying sex with a variety of people throughout his youth.

 He fathered a son at age 16 with his then-girlfriend.
 Dehner recalled his parents being concerned, but non-judgmental about the situation.
 Dehner has multiple partners of both sexes and various ages throughout his youth.
 He and his friends would also gather for love ins, consisting of groups as large as 15 people.
 While his parents did stop these activities, Dehner recalls that they were not judgmental of them.

 Dehner learned to develop film at home, so he could develop erotic photography privately.
 A straight friend, whom he met at the Calgary Allied Arts Foundation, shot photos of Dehner in the woods and Dehner would develop the film in his basement.
 Dehner later posed for Bruce Weber.
 He studied fine arts at the University of Alberta, Edmonton, The Allied Arts Center in Calgary, and The Vancouver School of Fine Arts.

+In 1976, Dehner met Dom Orejudos, who he later described as "my best friend for many years."
+Orejudos was a pen pal of Tom of Finland—both were gay erotic artists—and was responsible for introducing Dehner to Tom.
+In 1979, Dehner competed in the first International Mr. Leather competition, in which he placed second.